kanadmotiwale/challenge_me_kanadfork/README.md

 ### Challenges

 Users can create challenges, send them to other users, and track whether they've been accepted, completed, or declined.
+Update feature for Challenges works by editing the Steps in the Challenge, in the Feed page, Go to Feed-> Click on a Challenge -> and then expand the steps -> and click complete

 ### User Profiles